jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/uwp.md

 - A [Microsoft account](https://www.outlook.com/) or an [Office 365 for business account](https://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment#bk_Office365Account)
 - Visual Studio 2015
-- The [Microsoft Graph Connect Starter Project for Windows 10](https://github.com/microsoftgraph/uwp-connect-starter).
-This template contains several empty classes that you'll add code to.
-It also contains complete views and resource strings.
+- Either the [Microsoft Graph Starter Project for UWP (Library)](https://github.com/microsoftgraph/uwp-csharp-connect-sample/tree/master/starter) or the [Microsoft Graph Starter Project for UWP (REST)](https://github.com/microsoftgraph/uwp-csharp-connect-rest-sample/tree/master/starter).
+Both templates contain empty classes that you'll add code to.
+They also contains resource strings.
+To get either or both of these projects, clone or download the [Microsoft Graph Connect Sample for UWP (Library)](https://github.com/microsoftgraph/uwp-csharp-connect-sample) and/or the [Microsoft Graph Connect Sample for UWP (REST)](https://github.com/microsoftgraph/uwp-csharp-connect-rest-sample) and then open the solution inside the **starter** folder.

 ## Register the app